chriskonnertz/Jobs/README.md

     }
 ```

-Instantiate the jobs manager:
+Instantiate the job manager:
 ```php
     $cache = new ExampleCacheClass;
     $jobs = new ChrisKonnertz\Jobs\Jobs($cache);
 ```

 > If you use Laravel with the service provider you do not have to worry about this.
 The service provider will inject the cache dependency.
-In any other case the cache class has to implement the cache interface (CacheInterface).
-Take a look at the CacheWrapper class (that is meant for Laravel integration) for an example implementation.
+In any other case the cache class has to implement the cache interface (`CacheInterface`).
+Take a look at the `CacheWrapper` class (that is meant for Laravel integration) for an example implementation.

 Register the job:
 ```php